jordan2doyle1/DroidInstrument/README.md

 mvn package
 ```

-The maven package command will build a Jar file with dependencies included.
-Run the project using the jar file and
+The maven package command will build a JAR file with dependencies included.
+Run the project using the JAR file and
-the sample APK file using the following commands:
+the sample APK file with the following commands:

 ```
 cd target